As CEO of a publicly traded company, you may think your company’s law firm offers comprehensive, high-quality boardroom counsel – and they might.

 Consequently, CEOs and their shareholders are suffering, and law firms of all sizes are losing business every day as a result.

-I will be discussing some more detailed recommendations in this regard for CEOs, law firm partners, and law firm associates in my next webinar on September 27, 2017 @ 10:30am PT.
+I discuss more detailed recommendations in this regard for CEOs, law firm partners, and law firm associates in this webinar.